 Protection Is The Only Way To Deter Thieves

-Often times even with cameras if the thieves are covered up it becomes a guessing game.
+Often even with cameras if the thieves are covered up it becomes a guessing game.

-The good news is that at least you have something to offer the police to look at.
+The good news is that you have something to offer the police to look at.

 Perhaps the person is known to police or targets homes in a similar way each time.

-Lastly, invest in a fire and waterproof safe to store your valuables in.
+Lastly, invest in a fire and waterproof safe to store your valuables.

 For more tips read Property Theft And How To Stay Protected.

-Discussion: Have you ever had your home, apartment, vehicle or business broken into?
-Share your story and what you learned from it.
+Discussion: Have you ever had your home, apartment, vehicle, or business broken into?
+Please share your story and what you learned from it.